General questions

 Depending on your nationality, you must follow the corresponding procedure: please refer to the Campus France website to find out more.

-In any case, you are expected to apply ALSO through our application form.
+In any case, you are expected to apply ALSO through our application platform.

 What are the tuition fees to access the program?

-Exceptionally in 2023/2024 for master students of University of Paris, if you are non-EU students who do not come as part of an exchange you will receive a partial exemption from registration fees.
+Exceptionally in 2025/2026 for master students of Université Paris Cité , if you are a non-EU student, not coming as part of an exchange program, you will receive a partial exemption from registration fees.
 You will therefore pay the same fees as French and European students:

 Before you can enroll in a higher education establishment in France you must prove that you paid the campus and student life tax (CVEC).
 This tax helps develop social, sanitary, cultural and sports services for students.
-It also supports the preventive and educative actions for the health of students. https://www.messervices.etudiant.gouv.fr/envole/
+It also supports the preventive and educative actions for the health of students.
+You can find out more about these services here: https://www.messervices.etudiant.gouv.fr/envole/

-Keep in mind that having a minimum level of French is definitely a plus, as the opportunities for English-speaking internships is relatively limited in the startup ecosystem in Paris.
-You will always be asked to have a minimum understanding of French, at least to cope with external communication and every-day life!
+Keep in mind that having a good level of French is definitely a plus, as the opportunities for English-speaking internships is relatively limited in the startup ecosystem and public sector entities in Paris.
+You will always be asked to have a minimum understanding of French, at least to cope with the internal and external communication in every-day life!

 Which university do you collaborate with?

-Our Master diploma is acknowledged and issued by Université de Paris.
+Our Master diploma is acknowledged and issued by Université Paris Cité .

 It issues 60 credits per year (60 ects in M1, 60 ects in M2).